Introduction

 Understanding the 24H2 Documentation Gap

-Community forums and discussions (such as on Reddit and Microsoft Q&A) have been instrumental in identifying this requirement.
-This tutorial consolidates those findings to provide a complete solution.
+Community forums and discussions (such as Microsoft Q&A) have been helpful in identifying possible workarounds.
+This tutorial consolidates those findings and personal testing to provide a more complete path for systems where VBS re-enables after reboot (Cumar, 2024, “VBS is not disabled on Windows 11, version 24H2, OS Build 26100.2161”).

 Conclusion